Wondering where to see the adorable (but large) swimming pigs from Nassau?

 Peacocks & Chickens

 We came to see the swimming pigs, but were shocked to see peacocks and chickens roaming the island!
-Two of the males the entire time had their feathers out trying to attract a mate.
+Two of the males had their feathers out trying to attract a mate the entire time.
 There were also baby chicks which the kids loved seeing as well.

-Tip: We found a cheaper rate purchasing through Trip Advisor.
-Plus Rakuten also usually runs a cash back promotions with Trip Advisor.
+Tip: We found a cheapest rate purchasing through Trip Advisor – Rakuten usually runs a cash back promotions with Trip Advisor.

 Tip: Bring cash to tip the trainers and the staff that work the island, they really deserve it.
 Also bring towels & sunscreen.